Pre-sessional English Course

 Assessment methods used on this course

-You will gain experience of the assessment techniques used in UK universities.
+You will gain experience of the assessments used in UK universities.
 Each module contains assessment tasks including research essays, in-class tests, presentations and discussions, group assignments and portfolio assignments.
 You will be allocated an academic advisor to help you with academic issues and guide you through the progression to your next course.

 Student profiles